docs-newton/newton-api-docs/docs/authentication/Authentication.md

     "GET",
     "",
     "/api/PATH",
-    "",  //If you have a BODY, would be hashed_body currentTime
+    "",  //If the request has a BODY, this would be hashed_body currentTime
 };